-The end of Libor: the biggest banking challenge you've never heard of
+The end of Libor: The biggest banking challenge you've never heard of

-On June 30, British bank NatWest sent out an arcane-sounding press release - bus operator National Express had become the first company to take out a loan based on Sonia, a replacement for scandal-hit interest rate benchmark Libor.

-LONDON: On June 30, British bank NatWest sent out an arcane-sounding press release: bus operator National Express had become the first company to take out a loan based on Sonia, a replacement for scandal-hit interest rate benchmark Libor.
+LONDON: On Jun 30, British bank NatWest sent out an arcane-sounding press release: Bus operator National Express had become the first company to take out a loan based on Sonia, a replacement for scandal-hit interest rate benchmark Libor.

 It was billed as the first switch of thousands that British firms would make by end-2021, when the benchmark is set to be decommissioned.